Welcome to today's edition of the Rush 24-7 podcast.

 If you know that those things just put out gobs and oodles of hot air.

-And so they made a big deal out of this, and those of us that follow this stuff thought, aha, how can we ever rely on the accuracy of anything regarding temperature when they have monitoring and reporting stations like this?
+And those of us that follow this stuff thought, aha, how can we ever rely on the accuracy of anything regarding temperature when they have monitoring in reporting stations like this?

 They raised holy hell about the explanation being the air conditioning compressors.

-Well, if if if it's not the air conditioning compressors, then what did cause the temperature jump at the time?
+And so the guys that do this, okay, well, if it's not the air conditioning compressors, then what did cause the temperature jump at the time?

 Because it spiked.

-They've got a chart here that shows 1998, 1998 temperatures spiking all over the the official Detroit Lakes reporting station.
+They've got a chart here that shows 1998, 1998 temperatures spiking all over the official Detroit Lakes reporting station.

-So Steve McIntyre, who lives in Toronto, began to investigate the data and the methods used to arrive at the results that were graphed by NASA's Goddard Institute for Space Studies, and what he discovered was amazing.
+So Steve McIntyre, who lives in Toronto, began to investigate the data and the methods used to arrive at the results that were graphed by NASA's Goddard Institute for Space Studies.

 NASA doesn't fully publish the computer source code and formula that are used to calculate the trends in the graph that I have here, nor the correction used to arrive at the corrected data.